covcom/388COM/Week_08_Wearables/README.md

     />
     ```

-    This is prettey simple to do.
+    This is pretty simple to do.
 Note that in the layout file we have a BoxInsetLayout, which is new and used to auto detect the watch shape.

 ### Send message back to the phone